 Our Client Database includes the names, company name, contact telephone number, email address and postal address of everyone who has received our services.
 This helps us provide our services effectively and keep clear, auditable sales records.

 We may also use them to contact you from time to time to inform you of any updates or changes to our services or office hours and other company news we think you may have 'legitimate interest' (GDPR term) in receiving.
 If you would like to opt out of these communications at any time, you may do so, though we'll still hold your data as a client.

-We may also pass on your contact details to our suppliers or associates.
-The only circumstance for this would be so that they can contact you directly if they're acting on our behalf to deliver a service to you.
-All our associates are asked to agree a specific and up to date confidentiality disclosure with us before each project.
-They also have data security, use and retention policies of their own which meet our standards.
-In other words, we trust them.
-We wouldn't be working with them otherwise.
+We may also pass on your contact details to our associates.
+The only circumstance for this would be so that they can contact you directly when acting on our behalf to deliver a service to you.
+They each have data security, use and retention policies of their own which meet our standards.

 We may use your data to:

 Make sure our site is properly designed to best suit your browser and device.

 Reply to you with information you’ve asked us for.